jonoellis/self-isolation/README.md

-# Some tips to surviving COVID-19 self-isolation
+# Some tips for surviving COVID-19 self-isolation